The FDA is recalling some potatoes, lemons, limes and oranges due to potential listeria contamination

 "We voluntarily issued this recall out of an abundance of caution with the steadfast intent to minimize even the slightest risk to public health," Freshouse President Jamey Friedman said in a statement.

 The recalled products were shipped directly to retailer distribution centers in North Carolina, Pennsylvania, South Carolina, and Virginia and to wholesalers in Maryland and North Carolina.
-Affected products include Freshouse Limes, Nature's Promise Organic Limes, Fresh from the Start red potatoes and Lemons, as well as Wegmans Lemons and California Valencia Oranges.
+Affected products include Freshouse limes, Nature's Promise Organic limes, Fresh from the Start red potatoes and lemons, as well as Wegmans lemons and California Valencia oranges.

 Specific details and pictures of the recalled products can be found here.